symbolize-app/symbolize/rfc/content.md

 ## Headers

-Content header levels will get translated to the view levels, and all view levels will get translated to proper HTML levels using widget context.
+Content header levels will get translated to the view levels, and all view levels will get translated to proper HTML levels using page context.

 ## Collections